-8 Undetermined wetlands are either seasonal wetlands.
+8 Undetermined wetlands are either seasonal wetlands or perennial wetlands.
 Mitigation of seasonal wetlands will be accomplished through in-kind creation at 1:1.
 This table assumes 75% of the undetermined wetlands are perennial wetlands and 25% are seasonal wetlands.